Questions to ask, Myths, and Tips

 12. Is the AWHP operating on an outdoor sensor for the proper water temperature at a given outdoor temperature.

-With the higher cost of electricity compared to the cost of gas or oil how can it be cheaper to operate?
+With the higher cost of electricity compared to the cost of gas or oil how can it be cheaper to run?
 It's all about the operating efficiency.
 Heat pumps have two efficiency ratings.
 The first is the Seasonal Energy Efficiency Ratio (SEER) and applies to the air conditioning side of the heat pump.
 The higher the number the more efficient the cooling cycle will be, The second is the Coefficient of Performance (COP) for the heating cycle.
 The higher the number the lower the operating cost.
 Electricity is billed in Kilowatt hours (KWh).
-To explain this let's assume you choose a AWHP with a coefficient of 4.
-The means for every 1 KW of electricity you buy you will get 4 KW of heat.
+To explain this let's assume you choose an AWHP with a coefficient of 4.
+That means for every 1 KW of electricity you buy you will get 4 KW of heat.
 The COP is a moving target as the outdoor temperature changes.
 This is why it is a good idea to oversize slightly according to the manufacturers heating curves.
 Using an outdoor sensor to automatically adjust the supply water temperature to the system.
-Cooler system supply water temperature will operate at a higher COP.
+The cooler the system supply water temperature, the unit will run at a higher COP.
 AWHP should run exceptionally long cycles to be efficient.

 Will I have to add insulation to my home?